 Learning how to highlight a particular cell based on condition using conditional formatting.

-So, let’s go through the following steps to learn how to Highlight a row based on cell value.
+Steps to learn how to Highlight a row based on cell value.

 We have a Product sale database.
-We want to highlight those products with number of sales greater than 200.
+We want to highlight those products with a number of sales greater than 200.

-Step 3: Now New Formatting Rule dialog box will appear.
-From Select a Rule Type, list Click Use a formula to determine which cells to format.
-Then in the text box named Format values where this formula is true type the code given below:
+- Then in the text box named Format values where this formula is true type the code given below:

 In this code, we are telling that when the value of cell B2 is greater than 200 then format the cell.
 Now click on Format.

-Step 6: Now let see in our excel sheet is the color of range A2:B2 is changed?
+Now let see in our excel sheet is the color of range A2:B2 is changed?
 NO!
 Because the number of sale is not greater than 200.
 Now let change the value of B2 as 250 instead of 100 and see the Magic!
 The color of A2:B2 is changed as green color as we were selected.

 So, in this way, we can Highlight our cell based on value using some condition in New Formatting Rule.